nyu-c4gd/nyu-c4gd/README.md

-## Welcome to NYU Coding for Game Design Online Repositories
+# Welcome to NYU Coding for Game Design Online Repositories

-This website is...
+This website is an online game repos for Coding for Game Design.

-## Steven Yoo
+#### Steven Yoo

+* A bulletted list
+- alternative syntax 1
++ alternative syntax 2
+  - an indented list item

-## Shashank Pawar
+#### Shashank Pawar

-layout: post
-title: Markdown Style Guide
----
+* A bulletted list
+- alternative syntax 1
++ alternative syntax 2
+  - an indented list item

 This is a demo of all styled elements in Jekyll Now.